-Coleman County Electric will be sending two students from the co-op's service territory, on this all-expense-paid trip to Washington, D.C. in June 2022 to represent their cooperative.
-They will experience being with more than 150 other peers and chaperones from across Texas.
-They will visit the Washington National Cathedral, Arlington National Cemetery, Mount Vernon, Smithsonian Institution, memorials and so much more.
+Coleman County Electric will be sending two students from the co-op's service territory, on this all-expense-paid trip to Washington, D.C. in June 2023 to represent their cooperative.
+They will experience being with more than 150 peers and chaperones across Texas.
+They will visit the Washington National Cathedral, Arlington National Cemetery, Mount Vernon, Smithsonian Institution, memorials, and much more.
 Activities include learning about rural electrification, seeing a performance at Kennedy Center, going on a boat cruise with dinner and dancing, and meeting elected officials.

-ELIGIBILITY: You must be in 10th, 11th, or 12th grade & be a dependent of a Coleman County Electric Cooperative member who's permanent resident is powered by CCEC.
+ELIGIBILITY: You must be in 11th, or 12th grade & be a dependent of a Coleman County Electric Cooperative member whose permanent residence is powered by CCEC.

 All you have to do is answer the following questions in front of a panel of judges:

 If you had the opportunity to change one thing about your school or community, what would it be and why?

 If you were to start a cooperative, what kind would it be and what would it offer?

 You can find out more about this amazing trip at http://www.texasyouthtour.com/